kessler24/predicting_daily_land_average_earth_temperature/README.md

 ## Dependencies

-The software dependencies for this project are managed via conda environments.
+All software dependencies for this project are managed using Docker.
+You can build and run the project directly inside the Docker container.
+This ensures a consistent and reproducible environmenyt across all systems.
 To install the relevant dependencies, follow the instructions in the Setup Environment section below.

 ## Running the Analysis